RyanYuanyang/Sea-Battle-Game/README.md

 The player just need to consider how to sink the computers fleet, and don’t need to launch the fleet.

 In this mode, computer’s fleet is generated randomly.
-Setting the numbers of computer’s vessels and players attack chances within limits is also available.
+By default, each type of vessel mentioned above has one.
+Setting the numbers of computer’s vessels and players attack chances is also available.

 When computer’s whole fleets is sunk or the chances of attacks is used up, the game ends.